 Other countries which have already leased/sold land to foreign entities include Sudan with 4 million hectares, DRC 2.8m, Mozambique 2.7m, Mali 2.0m, Zambia 2.0m, Cameroon 2.0m, Liberia 1.6m, Benin 1.2m, Sierra Leone 1.1m with many of the deals going through at rock-bottom prices.
 And in the cases of Benin and Sierra Leone Oxfam calculates these figures represent 34% and 32% respectively of total agricultural land in these countries.

 governments should have laid down certain conditions before ceding land

 be argued, however, that the selling of land to foreigners helped to dispose

 of one government in Africa.
 In March, 2009, in Madagascar, Andre Rajoelina

 overthrew the government of Marc Ravalomanana after he promised to lease

 half the fertile land in the country to Daewoo, the South Korean conglomerate.

 Some UK food facts:-

 Britain's biggest supermarkets have signed up to the Courtauld Commitment 2025 in a campaign that aims to tackle the estimated two million tonnes of food wasted every year in the UK.
-As such Tesco, Sainsbury's, Morrisons and others will try to double the amount of suplus food they redistribute in a new drive to give to charities which help the poor.
-Tesco has even promsied that by the end of 2017 no food that is safe to eat will be wasted inside Tesco UK supermarkets.
+As such Tesco, Sainsbury's, Morrisons and others will try to double the amount of surplus food they redistribute in a new drive to give to charities which help the poor.
+Tesco has even made the aim that no food that is safe to eat will be wasted inside Tesco UK supermarkets.